QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 experiment_model(shocks, S, model, run_shooting, plot_results, 'g')
 ```

-We note that such a policy change impacts consumption and capital in an interesting way:
+The figure indicates how:

 - Consumption:
-    - Drops immediately at the announcement of the policy and continues to decline over time in anticipation of the one-time surge in $g$.
+    - Drops immediately upon  announcement of the policy and continues to decline over time in anticipation of the one-time surge in $g$.
     - After the shock at $t = 10$, consumption begins to recover, rising at a diminishing rate toward its steady-state value.

 - Capital and $\bar{R}$:
-    - Before $t = 10$, capital accumulates as households prepare for the anticipated increase in government spending.
+    - Before $t = 10$, capital accumulates as interest rate changes induce households to prepare for the anticipated increase in government spending.
-    - At $t = 10$, capital stock sharply decreases as the government consumes part of it.
+    - At $t = 10$, the capital stock sharply decreases as the government consumes part of it.
     - $\bar{R}$ jumps above its steady-state value due to the capital reduction and then gradually declines toward its steady-state level.
 +++

-### Method 2: Residual Minimization Using the Euler Equation and Feasibility Condition
+### Method 2: Residual Minimization

-The second method involves minimizing the residuals of the following equations:
+The second method involves minimizing residuals (i.e., deviations from equalities) of the following equations:

 - The Euler equation {eq}`eq:diff_second`: